-CertAccord – How To Create Trusted Certificates From Command Line On MacOS X
+CertAccord© – How To Create Trusted Certificates From Command Line On MacOS

-Creating a trusted X.509 certificate on Apple’s MacOS X (as well as Linux) is fast and simple using CertAccord Enterprise.
+Creating a trusted X.509 certificate on Apple’s MacOS (as well as Linux) is fast and simple using CertAccord Enterprise.
 Most any IT system administrator can create certificates without having to be a PKI expert.
 Often times IT staff are thinking about how to create a certificate signing request mac when in fact they should be thinking about how to create a certificate using an automated solution such as CertAccord Enterprise.

 The CertAccord Enterprise Server must be installed and configured to access your enterprise Microsoft Certificate Authority.